-Instead, he was only hoping to get some money from passersby.
-Of course, he needed it to survive everyday life, especially now that he was past forty (Acts 4:22, ESV).
+Instead, he was only hoping to receive alms from passersby to survive everyday life, especially now that he was past forty (Acts 4:22).

 What did Peter and John offer?

-All his life, the man has been desperate to receive some help.
+All his life, the man had been desperate to receive some help.
 Yet, he heard this unpromising statement.
 He must have lost hope then.

 What was that?
 So interesting!